-The development has a hybrid form that is a fusion of three form types: the urban street wall, slab and towers.
+Imperial Central is a hybrid form that is a fusion of three form types: the urban street wall; slab; and towers.
 This hybrid form is cut with a slot into two roughly equal parts and perforated with recesses to break down its visual bulk and mass.
-Connecting bridges between the two towers are evident in the slot and allow views out, along the visual axis and are part of the ‘social network’ for residents.
+Connecting bridges between the two towers are evident in the slot that prviews out, along the visual axis and are part of the ‘social network’ for residents.
 The recesses in the north and east facades of the building mediate between the scale of the slab form and the adjoining context while retaining the urban scale of the building in the Hurstville City Centre.
-The building presents as two interlinked towers to decrease its mass and bulk and to optimise the perimeter for light and ventilation.
+Imperial presents as two interlinked towers to decrease its mass and bulk and to optimise the perimeter for light and ventilation.

-The metal ‘jacket’ has a prefinished, golden colour.
-The side walls of the main slot and sky garden recesses are emphasized with vivid and burnt yellow that reflect the golden colours of the sun.
+The metal ‘jacket’ has a prefinished, bronze colour.
+The side walls of the main slot and sky garden recesses are emphasised with a burnt yellow that reflect the golden colours of the sun.
 The glass to the south is clear or translucent, with fritting for privacy and light control, double glazed where required.
-The southern elevation is clad with silver-finished, metal panels and bronze-finished, screens and framing.
-The finishes have a precious metal theme comprising gold, silver and bronze.
+The southern elevation is clad with silver-finished, metal panels and bronze-finished screens and framing.
+The finishes have a precious metal theme comprising bronze and silver.

-The building has many external green spaces: a podium courtyard, sky gardens and roof terrace.
+Imperial has many external green spaces: a podium courtyard, sky gardens and roof terrace.
 The main podium communal courtyard functions as space of conversation and meetings for residents and contains planting, seating, gravel pathways and a water element.
 The sky gardens are ‘green roofs’ with succulents and provide a social network of breakout spaces over the building.
-The roof garden, located in the slot between the tower forms, is a communal meeting space and offers views to the north and south.
+The roof garden, located in the slot between the tower forms, is a communal meeting space with views to the north and south.

 Location: 23-31 Treacy Street, Hurstville, Sydney, Australia